Wedding Photography Copyright

 The reality is that they probably don’t.
 Owning full copyright of your wedding images would mean that you could legally sell them to your wedding venue, florist, dress designer etc or even sell them to an advertising agency.
-Of course if your wedding photographer sees one of his images used, without his permission, as a full page advert in Brides Magazine he will be slightly annoyed and will probably want paying!
+Of course, if your wedding photographer sees one of his images used, without his permission, as a full page advert in Brides Magazine he will be slightly annoyed and will probably want paying a fee for usage.

 The fact is that a professional photographer will always retain copyright of his work unless he signs it over to you in writing.
 Professionals will instead grant a licence for different uses.